CorticosteroidsSee all parts of this guide Hide guide parts

 The risk of experiencing side effects depends on:

 - the type of steroid you're taking – steroid tablets (oral corticosteroids) are more likely to cause side effects

 - the dose – the higher the dose, the greater the risk of developing side effects

-- the length of treatment – for example, you're more likely to develop side effects if you take steroid tablets for more than three weeks
+- the length of treatment – you're more likely to develop side effects if you take steroid tablets for more than 3 weeks

 - your age – young children and the elderly are more likely to experience side effects

 Please take time to read the patient information leaflet that comes with your medicine.
 Discuss any concerns or queries with your Pharmacist or GP.

 Inhaled steroids usually have few or no side effects if used at normal doses.
 However, they can sometimes cause: